mathieux95/digital-electronics-1-MorseCodeReceiver/README.md

 -  `BTNC` Pushbutton located in the center of the group is used for reset of the memory

-Pushbuttons used |7segment display used to display translated output :-------------------------:|:-------------------------:
+Pushbutton group used for input | 7segment display used to display translated output :-------------------------:|:-------------------------:
 ![PushButtons](https://github.com/mathieux95/digital-electronics-1-MorseCodeReceiver/blob/main/images/PushButtons.jpg)|![7segUsed](https://github.com/mathieux95/digital-electronics-1-MorseCodeReceiver/blob/main/images/7segUsed.jpg)